 This course focuses on the workings of cryptographic primitives and how they are used.
 It covers public key cryptography, key exchange methods, and signature schemes, and it provides an overview and discussion of public key infrastructure.
 Prerequisites: MTH 161 or MTH 171.
 A minimum grade of C- is required for all prerequisites.

-CSC 430 Introduction to Computer Theory (3)
+CSC 426 Vulnerability Assessment (3)